puppe1990/MacSweep/README.md

-  --clean-downloads     Interactive Downloads cleanup with format selection --organize-downloads  Organize Downloads files into separate folders by category --no-progress         Disable progress bars for minimal output --help                Show help message
+  --clean-downloads     Interactive Downloads cleanup with format selection --organize-downloads  Organize Downloads files into separate folders by category --no-progress         Disable progress bars for minimal output --min-age N           Only include files older than N days --max-age N           Only include files younger than N days --min-size SIZE       Only include files larger than SIZE (e.g., 10M) --max-size SIZE       Only include files smaller than SIZE --pattern PATTERN     Wildcard pattern to match files (can be repeated) --help                Show help message
 ```